DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileUploader/1 Configuration/extendSelection.md

 ---
 ---
 ##### shortDescription
-Specifies whether or not an end-user is allowed to add files to the current file's uploading list.
+Specifies whether or not an end user is allowed to add files to the current file's uploading list.

 ---